ovh/manager/packages/manager-components/README.md

 ## Import component to another project

-The react super component is not builded so you can import directly from the workspace like this :
+The component is not builded so you can import directly from the workspace like this :
-`import Tile from '@ovhcloud/manager-components'`
+`import Card from '@ovhcloud/manager-components'`

 ## Main Scripts